gao-lab/SLE-ImmuneAtlas/README.md

 │── renv.lock          # file keeps R packages and their version ├── environments.yml   # file keeps conda environment
 ```
+And there will be detailed instructions in each folder.

 ## Data

 Single cell RNA matrix and VDJ data will be available upon publication.

 ## Reproduce the analysis